 The reputation of computer programming as an intellectually challenging course has conceived a new phenomenon known as programming anxiety.
 Sometimes referred to as fear of coding, many researchers have studied the reasons for its occurrence and prospective solutions due to its negative effects on the learning process.
-It has been posited that this psychological state occurs because students mistakenly assess their programming learning ability compounded by the underdevelopment of requisite skills (Connolly et al., 2009).
-With the shortage of selfefficacy and a sense of control, it is consequently crucial to formulate strategies that foster student motivation and confidence.
-Meanwhile, fear was examined as a descriptor that symbolizes a lack of appreciation of or interest in computer programming as a discipline (Rogerson & Scott, 2010).
+It has been posited that this psychological state occurs because students mistakenly assess their programming learning ability compounded by the underdevelopment of requisite skills [15].
+With the shortage of self-efficacy and a sense of control, it is consequently crucial to formulate strategies that foster student motivation and confidence.
+Meanwhile, fear was examined as a descriptor that symbolizes a lack of appreciation of or interest in computer programming as a discipline [16].
 Accordingly, there is a prevalence of feelings of discomfort or apprehension among tertiary students.
 In addition to internal factors (e.g., attitude and motivation), external factors (e.g., teachers and their strategies) were also emphasized as catalysts for the inhibiting force of fear.
-In an attempt to reduce, if not eliminate, programming anxiety, different strategies have been proposed, such as utilizing online interactive coding platforms (Figueroa Jr. & Amoloza, 2015), gamified online courses (Garcia & Revano, 2021), technology-supported interactive strategies (Jiang et al., 2020), group learning approaches (Garcia, 2021), educational programming languages (Demir, 2022), and others.
-A common denominator among these innovative pedagogies is the provision for a more engaging and active learning experience.
+In an attempt to reduce, if not eliminate, programming anxiety, different strategies have been proposed, such as utilizing online interactive coding platforms [17], gamified online courses [18], technology-supported interactive strategies [19], group learning approaches [20], educational programming languages [21], and others.
+A common denominator among these pedagogies is the provision for a more engaging and active learning experience.

-Almost four decades ago, one study conducted a controlled experiment to compare voice and keyboard as input modalities in writing computer programs (Leggett & Williams, 1984).
+Almost four decades ago, one study conducted a controlled experiment to compare voice and keyboard as input modalities in writing computer programs [22].
 The basis of this study leans on the promising enrichments offered by voice inputs in crafting effective user interfaces that minimize keyboard operations and maximize real-time naturalistic HCI.
 Through the measures of accuracy, speed, and efficiency, the experiment discovered that voice competes reasonably well with the keyboard.
-Nonetheless, it was hypothesized further that voice could have outperformed the keyboard in all aspects had the computer processing power been sufficient and participants were more experienced in voice-enabled devices.
+Nonetheless, it was hypothesized further that voice could have outperformed the keyboard in all aspects had the computer processing power been sufficient and participants were more experienced in voiceenabled devices.
 This assumption warrants further investigation.
 Following recent advancements in ASR technologies, this study replicates the experiment and likewise extends the evaluation by assessing the pedagogical effectiveness of a voice-driven coding approach.
 Understanding the effectiveness of voice inputs using ASR technologies may present new and exciting opportunities for teaching and learning computer programming.
 Accordingly, the findings of this experiment will benefit teachers and students of computer programming in their intended academic outcomes.

-In this study, we explicitly referred to the utilization of voice instead of a keyboard in writing source code as voice programming.
-This programming by voice approach is an underdeveloped research area and deserves further investigation considering recent developments in ASR technologies and HCI concepts.
+In this study, we explicitly referred to the use of voice instead of a keyboard to write source code as voice programming.
+This programming by voice approach is a relatively underdeveloped research area and deserves further investigation in light of recent developments in ASR technologies and HCI concepts.
 There are also significant health concerns about computer-related injuries caused by excessive typing.
 In addition, some motor disabilities prevent computer users from using a keyboard and mouse.
-Therefore, the significance of our study is not constrained to programming pedagogies but also implications that extend to health disability inclusion.
-The research questions (RQs) that guided our study are as follows:
+Thus, the significance of our study is not constrained to programming pedagogies but also implications that extend to health disability inclusion.
+These research questions (RQs) guided our study:

-RQ1: Is there a significant difference in terms of attitude and self-efficacy before and after the activities?

-RQ2: Is there a significant difference in the code correctness between voice and typed input?

-RQ3: Is there a significant difference in the coding speed in terms of modality and difficulty of machine problems?
+- RQ1.
+Is there a significant difference in terms of attitude and self-efficacy before and after the activities? - RQ2.
+Is there a significant difference in the code correctness between voice and typed input? - RQ3.
+Is there a significant difference in the coding speed in terms of modality and difficulty of machine problems?

+II.
 BACKGROUND OF THE STUDY

-Automatic Speech Recognition
+A. Automatic Speech Recognition